 Thanks to the generosity of our many donors and supporters, the College of ACES is committed to providing financial support to recognize the hard work and accomplishments of our students, and administers many scholarships that are not specific to one major or option.
 More than 150 different scholarship funds are used to support hundreds of our current and incoming students, and these criteria-based scholarships are awarded on an annual basis.

-2020-2021 College of ACES Scholarship application is available December 20, 2019 - February 10, 2020.
-All eligible students received an e-mail inviting them to participate on December 20, along with reminder e-mails every two weeks after until the final deadline of February 10 if a student hasn't completed the application.
-If you believe you are eligible and haven't received the e-mail, please e-mail email@example.com for access.
+2021-2022 College of ACES Scholarship application will be available in April 1-May 14.
+All eligible students will receive an e-mail inviting them to participate along with reminder e-mails every two weeks after until the final deadline of May 14 if a student hasn't completed the application.
+If you believe you are eligible and haven't received the e-mail, please e-mail firstname.lastname@example.org for access.
 Awards will be announced over the summer.
-Off-campus and on-campus transfers will be invited to apply in late April of 2020 via their application or Illinois e-mail account.
+Off-campus and on-campus transfers will be invited to apply via their application or Illinois e-mail account.

 A pdf of the essay questions listed on the application is available for students that would like to work on the essays ahead of filling out the application.

 Any student who is pursuing a major in the College of ACES during the academic year for which the scholarships apply is eligible to be considered.
 Current ACES students and on- or off-campus transfer students who will pursue a major in the College of ACES must submit the online general College of ACES scholarship application (see below) to be considered.

 *Incoming Freshmen do not need to submit this application.
 Their application for admission doubles as an application for the scholarship.

 The selection process occurs after the College of ACES scholarship application deadline and typically concludes in late June.
 Students are notified about their scholarship status over the summer through their email (to the U of I email address) and letters (to the permanent home address).